python-botogram/botogram/docs/tutorial/better-help.rst

    bot.owner = "@yourusername"

    bot.after_help = [
-      "This bot also parses the chat in order to send you useful informations.", ]
+      "This bot also parses the chat in order to send you useful information.", ]

 .. _tutorial-better-help-source: